networkx/nx-guides/content/algorithms/flow/dinitz_alg.md

   version: 3.8.5
 ---

-- [ ] find good example of biparted matching and apply algorithm on it and plot the maxflow - code + graphs
-- [ ] refine the wording

-+++

 # Tutorial: Dinitz's algorithm and its applications

 In this tutorial, we will introduce [Maximum flow problem](https://en.wikipedia.org/wiki/Maximum_flow_problem) and [Dinitz's algorithm](https://en.wikipedia.org/wiki/Dinic%27s_algorithm) [^1], which is implimented at [algorithms/flow/dinitz_alg.py](https://github.com/networkx/networkx/blob/main/networkx/algorithms/flow/dinitz_alg.py) in NetworkX.
 We will also see how it can be used to solve some interesting problems.